goanna247/CurtinLatexThesis-but_easy/README.md

 If there is anything you want/need or if you spot a mistake please open an issue!
 I really appreciate other people spotting errors before i run into the myself.

 # Things being added
-% Things i want to add
-% - images side by side, 2*2, ect
+images side by side, 2*2, ect
-% - spell check or smth?
+spell check or smth?
-% - easier bolding
+easier bolding
-% - title page
+title page
-% - easier figures
+easier figures
-% - TABLES holy
+TABLES holy
-% - ethics/ai statement
+ethics/ai statement
-% - pre-do units and libraries needed
-% - prog languages
-% - maybe make \cite into just \c
-% - add the underfull warning suppression
+pre-do units and libraries needed prog languages maybe make \cite into just \c add the underfull warning suppression
-% - Find or build a better spellchecker - grammarly intergration with vs code???????/
+Find or build a better spellchecker - grammarly intergration with vs code???????/

-## List of Functions:
+# List of Functions:

-### Preamble information
+## Preamble information
 Author
 AuthorID
 Street